apisani1/test-poetry-app/README.md

 # test-poetry-app

-A short description of the project
+A short description of the app

 ## Overview